tHarvey303/synthesizer/docs/CONTRIBUTING.md

 ### Test data

-To run existing examples or docs and add new ones, you'll need some test data to act on.
-We provide [test data](https://flaresimulations.github.io/synthesizer/getting_started/downloading_grids.html#downloading-the-test-grid).
+To run existing examples or docs and add new ones, you'll need test data, provided [here](https://flaresimulations.github.io/synthesizer/getting_started/downloading_grids.html#downloading-the-test-grid).
 This can be downloaded through the command line interface.
-Run the following at the root of the Synthesizer repo to get all the data you will need to get started.
+Run the following at the root of the Synthesizer repo.

 ```bash
 synthesizer-download --test-grids --dust-grid -d tests/test_grid